What is Pupil Premium and Service Premium?

 How does Holbeton Primary School use its Premium Funding?

 We use Pupil Premium and Service Premium funding to ensure that all FSM (Free School Meal) children and Service Family children are supported so they make accelerated academic progress.
 We give them every opportunity to shine to promote their confidence and self-esteem.
 All staff and Governors follow a plan to ensure that life’s scales are heavily tipped in their favour whilst they are in our care.
+We formally review our plan annually (next review due April 2019).
+However we always keep a close eye on things and implement any changes we feel would have immediate impact

 - To accelerate progress of children in receipt of PP where needed